victoriousj/powershell-filesearch/README.md

 FileSearch Paint It Black
 ```

-The optional "-dr" flag will switch from search for a file to searching for a directory:
+the optional "-dr" flag will switch from search for a file to searching for a directory:
 ```console
 FileSearch "Music" -dr
 ```